Arcade-With-Us/Google-Cloud-Labs/Check my progress/Steps.md

 1. First Save this website as a `bookmark` by clicking the **star button** on the `right side of the website bar`: [Click](https://www.cloudskillsboost.google/)
 2. Save this above bookmark and pin it in `bookmarks bar` by typing **`Ctrl + Shift + B`**
-3. Now on the bookmarks bar right click on the bookmark that you have previously pinned in your bookmarks bar
+3. Now on the bookmarks bar right click on the bookmark that you have previously pinned in your bookmarks bar.
+4. Now change the name of the bookamark to **`Check My Progress Bar`**

 ## Bookmark Code